ShehryarGondal1/Bondora_Company_ML_Project/README.md

 The User interface of deployment app is : <br>

 ![image](deploy.PNG)<br>

-## Deployment
-We also create our app by using flask , then deployed it to Ngrok .
-You can access the app by following this link : [Loan-price_predictor-application-flask](https://4a0a-103-104-214-26.in.ngrok.io )
 <br>
 You can see my notebook.
 All  the work is explained in detail.